bodinsamuel/altheia/Documentation.md

 });
 ```

-### confirm()
+### confirm(:string, :string)
-Because a single value validation do not share any context with one another, confirmation is being done in the global schema validation.
+Because a single value validation do not share any context with one another (because you know ...async), confirmation is being done in the global schema validation.

 ```javascript
 Alt({